AMID Logo E-BAY Logo

 RISKY SHIPMENTS

-As published on this web page, the terms and conditions of risky shipments will differ from those of regular ones.
-Terms and conditions on risky shipments will be amended depending on the particular situation.
-Changes in terms and conditions on risky shipments can include (but are not limited to) changes in cargo acceptance requirements, changes in payment methods and terms, changes in release conditions, amendments in bills of lading, our invoices, etc.
+As published on this webpage, the terms and conditions for risky shipments differ from those for regular shipments.
+Terms and conditions for risky shipments will be amended on a case-by-case basis.
+Changes in terms and conditions for risky shipments can include (but are not limited to) changes in cargo acceptance requirements, changes in payment methods and terms, changes in release conditions, amendments to bills of lading, and our invoices, among others.

 Once we consider a shipment risky, the customer will be notified by email.
 As long as the customer is informed, no verbal agreements or commitments can be accepted.
 All communication must be documented in writing and may be used as evidence.